I immersed myself in McDonald's reverie this weekend.

 I followed that by rereading Ray Kroc's autobiography, "Grinding it Out."

 Then I link-surfed Kroc-related info from Wikipedia.
 Funny how so many "facts" are different in different sources.

 At age five I ate my first meal from McDonald's #93 in St. Louis Park, Minnesota.
+This was the store connected to Kroc's future wife Joan Smith.
 Eleven years later, I worked there.
 Four years later, I graduated Hamburger U and took over managing a $1.2M McDonald's in Ft.
 Myers, Florida.

 I loved that job.
 I not only drank the Kool-aid, I marinated in it.
 It was the last company that fully got my soul.

 Things were simple then.
 Small menu.
 Strong employee work ethic.
 A burning passion to produce exceptional quality, service and cleanliness - every second of every shift.

 We've lost that.
 Complexity and financialization have swallowed everything.

 His motivational talks often ended with a KISS: Keep It Simple Stupid.

 Less done better, always beats more done poorly.

 Back to Mike's Website, WorldsBestWriter.com